Please ensure Javascript is enabled for purposes of website accessibility

 Manager, Art Services

-Since 2016 Robinson has worked as a Creative Producer for Arts Access Victoria.
-Over this time he has coordinated inclusive arts studios across Melbourne and produced a number of ambitious studio outcomes including Fortune (2017), Bowery Theatre, St Albans; Go Have a Look (2018), Kingston Arts Centre; WOWalk (2019), Bowery Theatre; and Channel Echo (2020), online.
+Geoff joined Arts Access Victoria in 2016 as a Coordinator/Creative Producer.
+Over this time, he has coordinated the arts studios Way Out West, Art Day South and Get Out and produced a number of ambitious studio outcomes including Fortune (2017), Bowery Theatre, St Albans; Go Have a Look (2018), Kingston Arts Centre; and WOWalk (2019), Bowery Theatre.
+Since 2021 he is the Manager, Studios working alongside the team of creative producers across AAV’s community-based artist studios.
+In 2024 he project managed AAV’s 50th anniversary exhibition and events The Collective.

 Manager, Marketing and Communications